eidietrich/portfolio-site-jekyll/index.md

 ---

 ### Full-time journalist
-I've spent years working in professional newsrooms, learning the craft of public service journalism a story at a time.
+I've spent years in professional newsrooms, learning the craft of public service journalism a story at a time.
 I've covered public meetings, political campaigns and court proceedings -- routine governance, community triumphs and the occasional tragedy.

 When news breaks, I pick up the phone and make calls.
-When a story hits a nerve, I take them.
+When a story hits a nerve with readers, I take them.
 By listening on both counts, I've begun to understand the world and its people.

 ### Part-time programmer